HEPData/hepdata-submission/README.md

     description: "Some file"
     license: # (optional)
       name: 'GPL 2'
-      url: 'url for license'
+      url: "url for license"
-      description: 'Tell me about it.
-This can appear in the main record display' # (optional)
+      description: "Tell me about it.
+This can appear in the main record display" # (optional)
 ```

 ### Submission.yaml Full Example